ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 The work will require close technical collaboration with the research mentors and GA Tech research partner, the USEEIO modeling team and other community-based interns.

-The candidate will be expected to play a leading role in the September community application development event @GA Tech to leverage this tool to serve community applications.
+The candidate will be expected to play a leading role in the September community application development virtual event @GA Tech to leverage this tool to serve community applications.

 The candidate will be exposed to the latest in sustainable materials management modeling, make contacts at federal, state agencies, GA Tech, in industry, and become part of a dynamic modeling and research team.